My Specialties include working with lovely humans navigating:

 • NICU admissions

-• Perinatal (pregnancy/postpartum) mood and anxiety disorders aka PMADs (see below!)
+• Perinatal (pregnancy/postpartum) mood and anxiety disorders aka PMADs (see bottom section!)

 • Parenting in general, but also when you or your child have chronic medical conditions